VGLI: Veterans’ Group Life Insurance Overview

 The cost of a VGLI policy depends on how much coverage you need and your age.

-• You can make automatic premium payments through your military retirement pay, VA compensation payments or your bank account.
+- You can make automatic premium payments through your military retirement pay, VA compensation payments, or bank account.
 You can also use a credit card online or by phone.

-• You can pay your premiums monthly, quarterly or annually.
-If you pay annually, you can get a 5% discount on your premium cost.
-Smaller discounts are available for quarterly and semi-annual payments
+- You can pay your premiums monthly, quarterly, or annually.
+You can get a 5% discount on your premium cost if you pay annually.
+Smaller discounts are available for quarterly and semi-annual payments.

 How Do Servicemembers and Veterans Sign Up for VGLI?